Thomas Stegg: Death and legacy

 In September 1651, Parliament appointed Stegg, William Claiborne, Richard Bennett, Robert Dennis and Edmond Curtis as Parliament's commissioners to secure Virginia's and Maryland's surrender and due obedience to the Commonwealth of England.
 That was secured by Claiborne and Bennett, who sailed in the Parliamentary fleet aboard Captain Curtis's ship 'Guinea', and obtained Virginia's peaceful surrender on 12 March 1652.
 However, Stegg sailed with Captain Dennis and died aboard the 'John' after having written his last will and testament dated 6 October 1651, which was admitted to probate in July 1652.
 His widow married burgess Thomas Grendon, Jr., and bore a son, Thomas Grendon III.
-John Lightfoot succeeded him as auditor-general of Virginia, only to soon learn that the King had appointed Digges upon Governor Berkeley's recommendation, and that others objected to such a new immigrant being appointed befre ever having been added to the Governor's Council.
+John Lightfoot succeeded him as auditor-general of Virginia, only to soon learn that the King had appointed Digges upon Governor Berkeley's recommendation, and that others objected to such a new immigrant being appointed before ever having been added to the Governor's Council.